RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 A repository can contain many *branches*, the first of which is the *master* branch which is typically where the first commit of the project would be.
 A branch is basically another copy of the repository within the repository itself.
 This allows a developer to work on a large feature on the branch `find-command` which can be paused at any time by returning to the `master` branch.

-{% include post-image.html class="center-aligned stretch" alt="A forked project" src="/images/2014/02/24/branches.svg" %}
+{% include post-image.html class="center-aligned" alt="A forked project" src="/images/2014/02/24/branches.svg" %}

 Typically all development should be done on a *branch*, ideally having a separate branch each new feature.
 This gives the developer a very clean and manageable workspace.
 The concept of a branch is not Git-specific, but the idea that all development should be done on a branch is arguably more prevalent on Git due to how simple they are to manage.